 For more information, check out this article from Clemson University on Late Blight and other tomato disorders.

-Black sooty mold is a dark mold that looks like soot (from a chimney) that covers leaves and possibly stems of tomato plants.
+Black sooty mold is a dark mold that looks like soot (from a chimney) that covers leaves (and sometimes, the stems) of tomato plants.
 You can tell your plant has black sooty mold if you can scrape away the mold or wash it away with water.

 For more information, check out this article from Mississippi State University on black sooty mold.

-After they digest the juices, aphids leave behind honeydew.
+Next, the aphids digest the plant juices, leaving behind honeydew.
 This sticky, sweet waste product provides the perfect energy for sooty mold.
-As sooty mold grows, it spread to cover leaves and stems wherever the aphids have left honeydew.

 Septoria Leaf Spot

 Fusarium wilt is caused by the fungus Fusarium oxysporum.
-The first sign you will see is wilted “lazy” leaves on the lower part of the tomato plant.
+The first sign of this disease that you will see is wilted “lazy” leaves on the lower part of the tomato plant.

-The leaves may eventually turn yellow, brown, and black as necrosis sets in.
+The leaves may eventually turn yellow, brown, and black as necrosis (tissue death) sets in.
 The stems will also show browning if they are cut lengthwise.

 For more information, check out this article from Clemson University on Fusarium Wilt and other tomato disorders.